sourcegraph/checkup/README.md

 - `test_location` (default is **Checkup Monitor**)
 - `retry_interval` (default is 0)
 - `max_retries` (default is 0)
+- `timeout` (defaults to 2 seconds if omitted or set to 0)
 - `tags`

+If retries are disabled, the plugin will wait up to `timeout` seconds to submit telemetry before closing.

 When check results are sent to Application Insights, the following values are included in the logged telemetry: